Breast Cancer Screenings

 - Some doctors’ offices

-All preventive screenings cost nothing for UPMC Health Plan members.
+All preventive screenings cost nothing for UPMC Health Plan and UPMC for You members.

 How to prepare for a screening

 - Before the mammogram, the provider will ask you to change into a gown.
 Therefore, it’s a good idea to wear a shirt or top you can remove easily.